saty932/cordova-plugin-beacon-monitoring-in-background-with-notifications-android/README.md

 );

-If you have any doubt regarding creation of provider we have added beacon-provided.ts file it's contains the all the methods shown above
+If you have any doubt regarding creation of provider we have added beacon-provided.ts file it's contains the all the methods shown above just copy the file beacon-provide.ts into your provides and call the method initialize using beaconprovider so it will start monitoring beacons before that make sure you have replaced beacon detailes with your beacons.

 step2: